 I met Frank Wilson M.D., Stanford University neurologist, and author of The Hand

 I met Valentina Lisitsa

 By this point, having studied and taught the Taubman Technique for 11 years, I was disillusioned with forearm rotation as the “main fix” for pianists.

 Why?
 I was teaching the Taubman Approach around the US and I was very good at it.
 I was no longer in pain, but my tone was still harsh and wooden, and my playing was anything but colorful.
 But I was doing everything “right”.
 So why couldn’t I produce the sounds that I wanted to hear?

 Coaching 4 pianists with focal dystonia and discovering a way for them to play again gave me the solutions to their problems and to my own.
-Effortless Playing Piano Technique was born.
+Reese Piano Technique was born.
 And these discoveries have for 27 years enabled my injured students to play again freely and expressively.
-As well, Effortless Playing has enabled non-injured pianists to take their playing to new heights of technical ability and musicality.
+As well, this technique has enabled non-injured pianists to take their playing to new heights of technical ability and musicality.

 Dr. Frank Wilson